cisagov/cyhy-mailer/README.md

                                     state and territory abbreviations.
                                     Each abbreviation corresponds to a
                                     state or territory that belongs to
                                     the region.
-Note that this
-                                    argument is required
-                                    if --cyhy-report-dir
-                                    or --cyhy-notification-dir is
-                                    present.
+If this option is
+                                    present then the appropriate CSA
+                                    will be BCCd any CyHy reports or notifications related to a
+                                    stakeholder within their region.
   --batch-size=SIZE                 The batch size to use when retrieving
                                     results from the Mongo database.
 If not present then the default Mongo batch size